 The series was hard fought, but Bradman’s batting heroics proved the difference: The Don would end up scoring 974 runs in the series, still an all-time record.
 Australia came from behind to win 2 – 1, and regain the Ashes.

-The dramatic result, Bradman’s remarkable scoring spree, and Vaude and Millar’s showmanship, made the Synthetic Tests a smash hit.
+The dramatic result, Bradman’s remarkable scoring spree, and Vaude and Millar’s showmanship, made for a compelling narrative.

 The following English tour to Australia, in 1932/33, was the acrimonious ‘Bodyline’ series.

 England, under Douglas Jardine, deployed a battery of fast bowlers and stacked legside field placings.
 The tactics were designed to intimidate the batsmen, and curb Bradman’s scoring.
 Both were successful; England won the series 4 – 1, and Bradman averaged a more mortal 56.

 The controversy meant the next series in England, in 1934, would be even more closely watched.

 After their successful efforts four years earlier, Vaude and Millar again headed the 3DB coverage.

 ‘Ricketty Kate!’ would once more ring out across Australia, as countless late-night parties tuned in for the cricket and their antics.
 The 3DB show had established itself as a local institution, its hosts and catchphrases entrenched in popular culture.

 They had also spawned imitators.

-In 1934, multiple stations would replicate 3DB, using telegraph reports as the basis for their own coverage.
+In 1934, multiple stations would also cover the cricket, using telegraph reports as the basis for their own coverage.
 Some took a more serious approach, using former players as expert commentators, others tried to follow 3DB’s model by including comedians and light entertainment.

 The video below shows Synthetic Test Cricket in action.